Euro, yen gain as U.S. political uncertainty weighs on dollar

 A partial U.S. government shutdown, which could continue to Jan.
 3, when the new Congress convenes and Democrats take over the House of Representatives, has also contributed to the souring of risk sentiment.

-The Japanese yen, perceived as a safe place to put money in times of uncertainty, rose 0.3 percent against the dollar to 110.81, bringing its gains in the last six days to 2.5 percent.
+The Japanese yen, perceived as a safe place to put money in times of uncertainty, rose 0.3 percent against the dollar to 110.81 JPY=, bringing its gains in the last six days to 2.5 percent.

-Against a basket of its rivals, the dollar slipped 0.2 percent to 96.72.
+Against a basket of its rivals, the dollar slipped 0.2 percent to 96.72 .DXY.

 “The global equity market rout has been driving sentiment in the currency markets.
 I don’t see any significant rebound in risk sentiment yet,” said Stephen Innes, head of Asia trading, Oanda.

-The Swiss franc, another currency viewed as a safe-haven, rose 0.2 percent versus the dollar but was down against a broadly stronger euro.
+The Swiss franc, another currency viewed as a safe-haven, rose 0.2 percent versus the dollar CHF= but was down against a broadly stronger euro EURCHF=.

 There was some improvement in the mood, however, after China unveiled plans to remove import and export tariffs in 2019 on a range of goods, soothing fears about an ongoing trade dispute between Chin and the United States.